First up, grab this excellent document from mightyohm.com that'll give you some great tips on soldering and general board fettling. MightOhm.com

 No. All the kits work if put together correctly.
 You've done something wrong.
 See below.

 Troubleshooting help is given when time allows, but cannot be guaranteed.
 Normally you'll get an email reply pretty quickly, but during busy times it may take a day or two.
 Weekends are out, and Mondays are crazy.
-Sorry, our workload is too high right now to offer support on builds.
+Sorry, our workload is too high right now to offer guaranteed support on builds.
+Feel free to get in touch and we'll give as much time as we have available to help.
+Unfortunately that isn't always a lot because we sell a lot of kits!

 It did.
 You've applied too much heat when soldering.